YooSadewa/YooSadewa/README.md

 🎓 **Student** at Politeknik Negeri Batam
 🌱 Currently mastering **Dart** and **Flutter Framework**
-💡 Passionate about creating beautiful mobile applications
+💡 Passionate about creating beautiful applications
 🚀 Always eager to learn and explore new technologies

 ---